-Other service revenue includes revenue generated primarily from activation fees, engineering services and third party sources, which are not subscriber driven.
-Accordingly, we do not present average subscribers or ARPU for other service revenue in the table above.
+Other service revenue includes revenue generated primarily from engineering services and third party sources, which are not subscriber driven.
+Accordingly, we do not present ARPU for other service revenue in the table above.
+Effective April 1, 2016, we began classifying activation fees with the service revenue to which they relate.